moderneinc/moderne-cluster-build-logs/ClusteringWithDocker/README.md

 You should now be in a virtual environment inside of the Docker container.

-### Step 4: Run the scripts
+### Step 5: Run the scripts

 _Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory and put that inside of the `ClusteringWithDocker` directory you're working out of._

-Run the following scripts in order:

-### Step 6: Run the scripts

-_Please note these scripts won't function correctly if you haven't copied over the logs and `build.xlsx` file into the `repos` directory and put that inside of the `Clustering` directory you're working out of._

-Run the following scripts in order:
+**Run the following scripts in order**:

 1. Load the logs and extract relevant error messages and stacktraces from the logs:

-_Please note that the loaded logs only include those generated from failures to build Maven or Gradle projects.
-You can open `build.xlsx` if there are less logs loaded than expected_

 ```bash
 python 01.load_logs_and_extract.py
 ```

+_Please note that the loaded logs only include those generated from failures to build Maven or Gradle projects.
+You can open `build.xlsx` if there are less logs loaded than expected_

 2. Embed logs and cluster: